jundalisay/spblist/content/en/research/euler/mechanica2/chapter-03g.md

 ---
-heading: Chapter 3
+heading: Chapter 3g
-title: "The Rectilinear Motion Of A Free Point Acted On By Absolute Forces"
+title: "THE MOTION OF A POINT ON A GIVEN LINE IN A MEDIUM WITH RESISTANCE"
 date: 2025-03-20
 weight: 4
 description: "Motion is the translation of a body from the place it occupies to another place.
 True rest is a body remaining at the same place."